 2. You must have paid more than half of the cost of maintaining the household for the year.

 In order to file as head of household, you must have paid more than half the cost of maintaining a household for the year.
-This could be different than the support tests you use to figure if you can claim a dependent.
-The costs included when making this determination:
+This could be different from the support tests you use to figure if you can claim a dependent.
+The costs included when making this determination include:

 - Mortgage interest.